AdobeDocs/experience-manager-64.en/help/assets/camera-raw.md

 # Use Camera Raw to process images {#camera-raw-support}

 You can enable the Camera Raw support to process raw file formats, such as CR2, NEF, and RAF, and render the images in JPEG format.
-The functionality is supported in Adobe Experience Manager Assets using the [Camera Raw package](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/aem630/product/assets/aem-assets-cameraraw-pkg) available via Package Share or from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/aem630/product/assets/aem-assets-cameraraw-pkg).
+The functionality is supported in Adobe Experience Manager Assets using the [Camera Raw package](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/aem630/product/assets/aem-assets-cameraraw-pkg) available from Software Distribution.

 >[!NOTE]
 >